mcdz89/MyLedger_gpt/README.md

 # MyLedger_gpt

-An AI gerneated Python 3.11 app for finance tracking and management.
+Notice: This application was generated in part with the help of an AI LLM.

+MyLedger is a personal finance desktop app for Ubuntu (Python 3.11 + GTK4/libadwaita + PostgreSQL) focused on privacy and simplicity.